cvhariharan/cvhariharan/README.md

-762 is the starting location of 999999 in the decimal expansion of p.
+213 is the number of perfect squared rectangles of order 13.